Azure/OnBoardVMInsights/Policy/README.md

 # Configure VM's for VM Insights with Policy - Private Preview
 For any questions, to give feedback:
-* email: vminsights@microsoft.com
+* email: AzMonOnboardAtScale@microsoft.com

-This readme gives steps on how to On-Board VM's to VM Insights using Policy
+This readme gives steps on how to On-Board VM's to VM Insights using Policy.

+Workspace configuration should still be done using steps [here](..\readme.md)

 For more information on Policy, see [Azure Policy Introduction](https://docs.microsoft.com/en-us/azure/azure-policy/azure-policy-introduction)

 Note:
+- Support for deployIfNotExists policies which this uses is not yet enabled for all tenants, email us and we can have your tenant white-listed
 - Currently Policy only supports configuring new VM's, support for existing VM's (Remediation feature) is coming mid September
-- Also note - not sure if support for new VM's yet supported for non-Microsoft tenants, that is to be enabled soon, or we can have your tenant white-listed if you'd like to try this out now.

 We can organize steps as follows:
 - [Add the Policies amd Initiative to your Subscription](#add-the-policies-and-initiative-to-your-subscription)